eikek/soidc/README.md

 While signature verification can be done without knowing the payload, validation requires to read the claims.
 When the `exp` (expiration time) or `nbf` (not before) claims are present, they are used to validate these against a given (current) time.
+This example uses the `soidc-borer` module to parse the JSON payloads of the given JWT.

 ```scala
 import soidc.jwt.*